Ruebennase/EventStoreML/README.md

 ## Roadmap

-1. Reference parser in Python (validate, register, and evolve schemas)
+1. A reference parser in Python (to validate schemas)
-2. Specification document derived from this README
+2. A specification document derived from this README
 3. Examples and tests for validation and evolution
-4. Meta types for timestamping/signing (minimalistic)
+4. Meta types for timestamping/signing/sealing (minimalistic)
 5. Meta types for documentation and governance

 ---